olus2000/YSL-Forth/README.rst

 the `Forth 2012 standard`_, but it doesn't adhere to it in some places so if you want to use it make sure to check out the glossary (not yet existent).

+..
+All hyperlink targets can be found at the bottom of the document.

 -------
  Usage